grantbii/design-system/README.md

 The package is published to npm automatically with [GitHub Actions](.github/workflows/continuous-delivery.yaml).

-Documentation is published automatically with AWS Amplify.
+Documentation is published automatically to GitHub pages with [GitHub Actions](.github/workflows/continuous-delivery.yaml).

 Once a commit has been made on the `prod` branch, a build would be triggered.